 Sexual dimorphism is the study of morphological, physiological, and behavioral differences between males and females of the same species.
 Most primates are sexually dimorphic for different biological characteristics, such as body size, tooth size, facial structure, skeletal dimensions, color, and markings and vocalization.
 However, such sex differences are primarily limited to the anthropoid primates, most of the primates are monomorphic.
 Body size and tooth size ranges from species to species generally, male body size and tooth sizes are larger than that of the females.
 And males have greater volume of facial structure.

 The rhesus macaque is one of the best-known species of Old World monkeys.
 It is listed as Least Concern in the IUCN Red List of Threatened Species in view of its wide distribution, presumed large population, and its tolerance of a broad range of habitats.
 Native to South, Central and Southeast Asia, troops of Macaca mulatta inhabit a great variety of habitats from grasslands to arid and forested areas, but also close to human settlements.
-The rhesus macaque is brown or grey in color and has a pink face, which is bereft of fur.
+The rhesus macaque is brown or grey in color and has a pink face.

 Immunobiology is the study of characterstics of physiological state of immune system.
 It deals with the studies on diseases caused to the primates.
 The immunological responses in their body towards different pathogens and disease caused by them.